SneakboxKB/AliceVIA/README.md

 Instructions:
 --------------
 1.)
-Download this file to your computer.
+Download "Sneakbox Alice Clone PCB VIA Key Layout.json" to your computer.

 2.)
 Connect the Sneakbox Alice Clone PCB to your computer